Best Of15 min read

 Pros:

-• Developer tools are best-in-class for shared hosting
+• Developer-friendly tools are strong for shared hosting

-• Anytime money-back guarantee (not just the standard 30 days)
+• Anytime money-back guarantee (better than the standard 30 days)

 Cons:

-• You need the Turbo plan to unlock the actual speed advantage, which adds to cost
+• You need Turbo to get the actual speed, which raises costs

-If speed is your non-negotiable and you've got a slightly bigger budget, A2's Turbo plans earn their price.
-Just don't buy the base plan expecting Turbo results — that's a trap that catches a lot of buyers.
+If speed is non-negotiable and you've got budget to match, A2's Turbo plans earn their price.
+Just avoid the base plan if you're buying for speed — that's a common mistake.

 7. Namecheap — Best for Budget Bloggers Who Know What They're Doing